 Maturity of Practice

-The most important thing that cannot be taught is the proper attitude of a T’ai Chi Chih teacher.
+The most important thing which cannot be taught is the proper attitude of a T’ai Chi Chih teacher.
 T’ai Chi Chih, Joy Thru Movement is a transformational spiritual discipline, and the teaching process deserves great respect.
 With the appropriate attitude, the accreditation process and beginning to teach the T’ai Chi Chih movements to others will be a very rewarding experience.
 Candidates will benefit from:

-- A sincere interest in learning, practicing, and conveying the T’ai Chi Chih movements properly.
+A sincere interest in learning, practicing, and conveying the T’ai Chi Chih movements properly.